BryanKCodes/tp/docs/DeveloperGuide.md

 ---

+#### Complexity Analysis

+**Time Complexity:**

+- **Average Case: O(n)**
+  - When champion conflicts are minimal (the typical scenario), each person is processed roughly once
+  - Grouping by role: O(n) — single pass through all persons
+  - Sorting within roles: O(n log n) — sorting at most n persons across 5 role groups
+  - Team formation: O(n) — each person is selected once without backtracking
+  - **Overall: O(n log n)**

+- **Worst Case: O(n^5)**
+  - Occurs when there are extensive champion conflicts requiring repeated searches for valid candidates
+  - For each team (up to n/5 teams): O(n/5)
+  - For each of the 5 roles per team: O(1)
+  - For each role, searching through remaining persons for a conflict-free candidate: O(n)
+  - **Overall: O((n/5) × 5 × n) = O(n^2) per iteration, with potential re-iterations leading to O(n^5) in pathological cases**
+  - In practice, this worst case is extremely rare as it requires specific adversarial champion distributions

+**Space Complexity: O(n)**
+- Stores persons grouped by role: O(n)
+- Stores formed teams: O(n) — at most n persons distributed across teams
+- Temporary storage for conflict checking: O(1) per team

+**Practical Performance:**
+For typical use cases with 10-100 persons and reasonable champion diversity, the algorithm performs in **near-linear time** with negligible overhead from champion conflict resolution.

+---

 #### Sequence Diagrams

 The execution of the `group` command involves complex logic for team formation, including several success and failure paths.
 To ensure clarity and avoid an overly complex diagram, the logic is presented in two distinct scenarios: one that covers successful team formation and another that details the initial failure conditions.